-- Except as otherwise noted, no course may be applied to both the Perspectives requirement and the Connections requirement. - No course may be used to satisfy two different components of the Perspectives requirement. - Up to six credit hours of courses used to satisfy the Perspectives requirement may also be applied to the requirements of a student's primary major. - If a student satisfies the Connections requirement by completing a 9-credit Connections Package, one course that applies to the Connections Package may also be applied to the student's major requirements. - Foundations courses may be applied to the requirements of a major.
+- Except as otherwise noted, no course may be applied to both the Perspectives requirement and the Connections requirement. - No course may be used to satisfy two different components of the Perspectives requirement. - If a student satisfies the Connections requirement by completing a 9-credit Connections Package, one course that applies to the Connections Package may also be applied to the student's major requirements. - Foundations courses may be applied to Prospectives, Engaged Inquiries, Connections, and the major.